 Richard Marsh (pictured left with Edward VII) trained horses for two kings, Edward VII and George V. He is buried in the graveyard at All Saint's Church in Little Shelford although he lived in Great Shelford.

-After his promising career as a jockey was ended by his rising weight, Marsh set up as a trainer in 1874.
-He made his base at Egerton House in Newmarket, Suffolk.
+After his promising career as a jockey was ended by his weight, Marsh set up as a trainer in 1874.
+He made his base at Egerton House in Newmarket.

-Owners of the horses at Egerton House included the Duke of Hamilton and also Spencer Compton Cavendish, 8th Duke of Devonshire but Richard was then offered the opportunity to train the horses of the Prince of Wales (later King Edward VII) and 8 of the Kings horses arrived in 1893.
+Owners of the horses at Egerton House included the Duke of Hamilton and also Spencer Compton Cavendish, 8th Duke of Devonshire but Richard was then offered the opportunity to train the horses of the Prince of Wales (later King Edward VII) and eight of the King’s horses arrived in 1893.

 Two of the most famous horses to be trained at Egerton were the Prince's Persimmon, which won the Derby in 1896, and Diamond Jubilee, the triple crown winner of 1900.